walmartlabs/shared-deps/README.md

 Put `[shared-deps "<version>"]` into the `:plugins` vector of your `project.clj`.

-You can verify the behavior with  `lein pprint :dependencies'; the output from this command will be the full list of dependencies, after shared-deps has processed all categories in the active profiles.
+You can verify the behavior with  `lein pprint :dependencies'; the output from this command will be the full list of dependencies, after the shared-deps plugin has processed all dependency sets in the active profiles.
 You will need to enable the lein-pprint plugin.

 ## License